Football has been blessed with some great strike partnerships throughout the years.

 Long before he turned out for Chelsea and Everton, Samuel Eto’o was being linked with a Premier League move in his prime.

-The Cameroonian, who recently announced his retirement at the age of 38, is widely regarded as one of the best strikers of all time, scoring goals for fun while at Barcelona.
+The Cameroonian, who last year announced his retirement, is widely regarded as one of the best strikers of all time, scoring goals for fun while at Barcelona.
 But Eto’o’s career could have been so different but for one conversation.

 After failing to break into Real Madrid’s first team, Eto’o was sent on loan to Real Mallorca in the first half of 2000.
 But he was about to leave Spain altogether that summer and looked set to sign for Arsenal, until a conversation with Luis Aragones persuaded him to join Mallorca permanently.